igortk/user-activity-tracking/README.md

 4. The application was split into two repositories, as it's more appropriate to keep different system levels in separate repositories.
 But for your convenience, I created a single shared repository where I added the submodules.

 5. The cron settings were moved to the configs, as the interval may change in the future, and to make testing easier.

+6. For Grafana, visit `.\user-activity-tracking-api\prometheus\prometheus.yml`; and take note of the comment, please;